combra-lab/spiking-ddpg-mapless-navigation/README.md

 This will automatically navigate the robot for 200 randomly generate start and goal positions.
 The full evaluation will cost more than 2 hours.

-If you want to perform the evaluation on CPU, you can change `--cuda` to 0.
+If you want to perform the evaluation on CPU, you can set `--cuda` to 0.
-You can also evaluate for different inference timesteps of SNN by changing `--step` to the desired number.
+You can also evaluate for different inference timesteps of SNN by setting `--step` to the desired number.

 To deploy the trained SAN on Loihi and evaluate in Gazebo, you need to have the Loihi hardware.
 If you have the Kapoho Bay USB chipset, run the following commands to start the evaluation: